 Since 2021, the Group has set the coal business as the strategic business segment of the Group and allocated more resources in developing the Group's coal business.
-The Group has made remarkable progress and results in the past two years.
-Since the launch of the coal business in 2019, the revenue has increased from approximately RMB86 million in 2019 to RMB2.01 billion in 2022.
-Riding on the success and momentum made in 2022, the Group's revenue continued to grow at an impressive rate of approximately 41.5%, which led to the increase to approximately RMB2.85 billion from approximately RMB2.01 billion for the Prior Year, despite the challenging macro economy during the Year and the high base revenue growth rate of approximately 37.0% in the Prior Year.
+The Group has made remarkable progress and results in the past few years.
+Since the launch of the coal business in 2019, the revenue has increased from approximately RMB86 million in 2019 to RMB4.03 billion in 2024.
+The Group's revenue continued to grow at an impressive rate of approximately 41.4%, which led to the increase to approximately RMB4.03 billion from approximately RMB2.85 billion for the year ended 31 December 2023 (the "Prior Year"), despite the challenging macro economy during the Year and the high base revenue growth rate of approximately 41.4% in the Prior Year.
+The increase in revenue was mainly attributable to approximately RMB1.18 billion increase in revenue generated from the coal business during the Year.

-The increase was mainly attributable to approximately RMB841.7 million increase in revenue generated from the coal business during the Year.
-The cost of sales was approximately RMB2.64 billion for the Year, as compared with approximately RMB1.80 billion in the Prior Year, representing a year-on-year increase of approximately 46.4%.
+The cost of sales was approximately RMB3.81 billion for the Year, as compared with approximately RMB2.64 billion in the Prior Year, representing a year-on-year increase of approximately 44.3%.
 The increase was mainly contributed by the coal business as a result of the increased sales of coal products during the Year.